richzw/ToolKit/tips/db.md

     - ANALYZE is not required to be run manually, but it is recommended to run it periodically to keep the statistics up to date.
     - Note, that ANALYZE doesn't read or update indexes.
 It deals only with table/column contents.
 ANALYZE.
 Other queries may read from the table while ANALYZE is running.
   - VACUUM
     - VACUUM reclaims storage occupied by dead records.
 Dead records in a table are the deleted or the previous versions of updated records.
 Such records are only marked as unavailable but still occupy disk space, making table scans slower.
-VACUUM also has an option that tells it to ANALYZE the table.
       - Just `VACUUM` command reorganises live records in a table and makes the allocated storage space available for new records.
 However, this storage space doesn't return to the operating system.
 It is still reserved for the table.
       -  `VACUUM FULL` exclusively locks the table, creates a new table file, copies only live records to this file, then deletes the old table file.
 The reclaimed storage space is returned to the system in this case.
+    - VACUUM also has an option that tells it to ANALYZE the table.
+      - VACUUM ANALYZE is the most common way to run VACUUM.
+It reclaims dead space and updates statistics.
+      - Vacuum Analyze is a manual cleanup operation and it is usually done once a week or month, depending on the frequency of update/deletes performed on the database
+    - Usage
+      - If your database is taking too much space and there is no space left for your OS to perform any other operation then you need to do a VACUUM FULL
+      - If you cant lock the whole database and you just need to free up space taken by a table Which does alot of updates/deletes.
+Then go for VACUUM FULL on specific table
+      - If you are facing a problem, where your queries become slower over time, i.e if you run EXPLAIN on a query and sometime it uses sequential scan and the same query with different parameters uses index scan. `ANALYZE VERBOSE your_table_name`
   - REINDEX
     - REINDEX is used to rebuild indexes.
 It is useful when the index is corrupted or when the index is not used for a long time.
 REINDEX is also used to rebuild the index after a VACUUM FULL command.
-    - running VACUUM ANALYZE and then REINDEX commands on the biggest tables in the application database really helps to improve its performance.
+    - Running VACUUM ANALYZE and then REINDEX commands on the biggest tables in the application database really helps to improve its performance.
     - Usage
       - In normal situations, you never need to REINDEX.
 In particular, bulk insert will never fragment an index more than it was before.
       - Indexes get bloated if you delete lots of rows or if you run UPDATEs faster than autovacuum can keep up with.
 Then you may need to REINDEX them.